 Blood pressure control

-The latest American Diabetes Association guidelines recommend that people with diabetes have their blood pressure checked at every doctor's visit.
+American Diabetes Association guidelines recommend that people with diabetes have their blood pressure checked at every doctor's visit.
 If your blood pressure is higher than 130/80 mm Hg, you need drug treatment in addition to lifestyle measures.
 People with diabetes often need two or more blood pressure–lowering drugs to achieve blood pressure control.
 The guidelines recommend using drugs such as ACE inhibitors, angiotensin II receptor blockers, beta-blockers, diuretics, and calcium channel blockers.

 An ACE inhibitor is one of the best drugs for lowering high blood pressure in people with diabetes.
 These drugs decrease production of angiotensin II, a hormone that increases blood pressure.
 ACE inhibitors also help to prevent or delay progression of kidney damage (nephropathy).
 If an ACE inhibitor cannot be used, the best substitute is an angiotensin II receptor blocker.
 Diuretics can raise blood glucose levels and reduce serum potassium levels, and beta-blockers can reduce the warning symptoms of hypoglycemia, so extra caution is needed with these medications.